hujhax/austin-improv-wiki/Cody Dearing.md

 |Name	=	Cody Dearing
 |Picture =	Cody Dearing Pic.jpg
 |Theater=	[[ColdTowne Theater]]
-|Years	=	2006-Present
+|Years	=	2006-2007, 2010-Present
 }}

 **Cody Dearing** is an improv performer, teacher, and director.

 ## History
 Cody moved to Austin, TX in 2005 to attend film school at the University of Texas.

-He was first introduced to the AIC when his sketch show "No Astronauts Allowed" played at the Hideout Theatre as part of the Lone Start Sketch festival.
+He was first introduced to the AIC when his sketch show "No Astronauts Allowed" played at [[The Hideout Theatre]] as part of the Lone Start Sketch festival.
 The show went on to win the "best of sketch" award.

 Cody took classes and interned for ColdTowne Theater.
 He was a member of the first graduating class of ColdTowne, whose class group became known as JC'sBM.